Andrey Yeryomenko: After Stalingrad

 On January 1, 1943, the Stalingrad Front was renamed Southern Front.
 After the end of the winter offensive, in March 1943, Yeryomenko was transferred north to the Kalinin Front, which remained relatively quiet until September, when Yeryomenko launched a small, but successful offensive.
 In December, Yeryomenko was once again sent south, this time to take command of the Separate Coastal Army, which was put together to retake Crimea, which was accomplished with assistance from Fyodor Tolbukhin's 4th Ukrainian Front.
 In April, Yeryomenko once again was sent north, to command the 2nd Baltic Front.
 During the summer campaign, 2nd Baltic was very successful in crushing German opposition, and was able to capture Riga, helping to bottle up some 30 German divisions in Latvia.
 On March 26, 1945, Yeryomenko was transferred to the command of the 4th Ukrainian Front, the unit he controlled until the end of the war.
-Fourth Ukrainian was positioned in Eastern Hungary.
+Fourth Ukrainian Front was positioned in Eastern Hungary.
 Yeryomenko's subsequent offensive helped capture the rest of Hungary, and paved the way for the Soviet liberation of Czechoslovakia.
 His army liberated many cities and towns in Czechoslovakia, most notably Ostrava.
 Today, many streets in the Czech Republic bear his name.